WIAS-PDELib/ExtendableFEM.jl/docs/src/pdesolvers_dt.md

 # Time-dependent Solvers

-For time-dependent (non-stationary) problems the user currently has these options:
+This section describes how to solve time-dependent (non-stationary) PDEs using the high-level API.

+## Approaches to Time-dependent Problems

+- **Manual approach:**
-- fully manual option: add custom time derivatives to the problem (i.e. a mass matrix as a BilinearOperator and necessary LinearOperators for evaluating the previous time step(s), if more than one previous time step needs to be remembered, their memorization must be handled manually, e.g. by registering further unknowns)
+    - Add custom time-derivative terms to the problem (e.g., a mass matrix as a `BilinearOperator` and `LinearOperator`s for previous time steps).
+    - If more than one previous time step is needed (e.g., for BDF2 or multi-step methods), you must manage the storage and update of previous solutions manually.
+- **Automatic approach:**
-- fully automatic option: reframe the ProblemDescription as an ODE problem and evolve it via DifferentialEquations with ExtendableFEMDiffEQExt.jl extension (see below)
+    - Reframe the `ProblemDescription` as an ODE problem and solve it using [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/) via the `ExtendableFEMDiffEQExt.jl` extension.

-Several time-dependent examples are available where both options are implemented, see e.g. Examples103 (Burger's equation) and Example205 (Heat equation).
+Several time-dependent examples are available, including both approaches.
+See, for example, [Example103 (Burgers' equation)](https://wias-pdelib.github.io/ExtendableFEM.jl/stable/examples/) and [Example205 (Heat equation)](https://wias-pdelib.github.io/ExtendableFEM.jl/stable/examples/).

 ## Using SciMLBase.ODEProblem and DifferentialEquations.jl

-It is possible to reframe the ProblemDescription for the spatial differential operator of the PDE as the right-hand side of an ODEProblem.
-Here, the ProblemDescription contains the right-hand side description of the ODE
+You can reframe the spatial part of your PDE as the right-hand side of an `ODEProblem`.
+The `ProblemDescription` then describes the spatial operators and right-hand side:

 ```math
 \begin{aligned}
 M u_t(t) & = b(u(t)) - A(u(t)) u(t)
 \end{aligned}
 ```

-where A and b correspond to the assembled (linearized) spatial operator and the right-hand side operators in the ProblemDescription.
-Note, that A comes with a minus sign.
-The matrix M is the mass matrix and can be customized somewhat (as long as it stays constant).
-The operators in the ProblemDescription might depend on time (if their kernels use qpinfo.time) and will be reassembled in each time step.
-To avoid this single operator reassemblies can be switched off by using the store = true argument.
-The full matrix reassembly can be skipped if constant_matrix = true is used in the SolverConfiguration.
+where:
+- `A` and `b` are the assembled (linearized) spatial operator and right-hand side operators in the `ProblemDescription` (note: `A` comes with a minus sign).
+- `M` is the mass matrix, which can be customized (as long as it remains constant).
+- Operators in the `ProblemDescription` may depend on time (e.g., if their kernels use `qpinfo.time`) and will be reassembled at each time step.
+- To avoid unnecessary reassembly, use `store = true` for operators that do not change in time, or `constant_matrix = true` in the `SolverConfiguration` to skip full matrix reassembly.

 ```@autodocs
 Modules = [ExtendableFEM]